winterland1989/stdio/README.md

 + Why not foundation?

-The array type in foundation is a sum type, and carry extra word for pinned status.
-Which is unreasonable.
+The array type in foundation is a sum type, which is unreasonable.
 And the abuse of type class/family is only a comlication IMO.

 + What about FFI with `Bytes` in stdio?